emrehancetin/CS-320/README.md

 - User authentication (registration and login)
 - Management of cars, brands, models, fuels, and renting operations
+- Flexible querying with connected `AND` logic for filters
 - Easy-to-extend modular structure
 - Fully RESTful API with CRUD operations for each resource
 - Clean and reusable code with Pydantic for schema validation